 - Have you researched breeds of cats and their traits?

 If you have an idea of the kind of cat you are looking for, this will help in your search.
-Some breeds of cat are more active (such as Abyssinians, Devon Rex), some more quiet and laid back (British Shorthair, Persian), and some can be quite vocal (Siamese).
+Some breeds of cat are more active (such as Abyssinians, Devon Rex), some quieter and laid back (British Shorthair, Persian), and some can be quite vocal (Siamese).

 If you are looking for a mixed breed cat then the best place to look is your local shelter.
 They have all ranges of cats from kittens to senior cats.
 Most shelters will be able to advise you on what cat suits your particular situation.
 For example, a shy cat may not do well in a household with younger/noisy children, whereas an outgoing cat would.
 Also, it’s important to know if the cat will fit in with other household pets etc. Shelter cats will be screened for common cat diseases, come microchipped, de-wormed/flead, vaccinated and desexed, saving you quite a lot of money.

 It is generally not recommended to buy a cat from a pet shop.
 It allows for impulse buying, you often pay considerably more than you would if you went to a breeder of shelter, and you often don’t get the before and after support, a breeder or shelter can offer you.

 You will often see people listing free to good home advertisements in papers and online.
 Somebody local who has had a litter of kittens and is looking for a home for them.
 This can sound like a cheap alternative to breeders of shelters, but when you factor in the cost of microchipping, desexing and vaccinating the cat yourself, it is usually the more expensive option.